 This interactive session will introduce business acumen concepts and considerations, highlight CILs using business acumen to expand funding, and provide tools to help CILs assess their level of business acumen readiness.

-Vandenberg B: Addressing Youth Services Through a Continuum of Programs; Seeing Real Positive Outcomes
+Vandenberg B: Addressing Youth Services; Seeing Real Positive Outcomes

 Autumn Kubatzke, Alice Nichols and Julie Bosma

-RAMP is a CIL, serving four counties in northwest Illinois.
+RAMP is a CIL, serving four counties in NW Illinois.
 Providing education and advocacy to students and their parents is at the core of what they do.
-Over the course of many years and a variety of efforts, RAMP now runs a full continuum of youth services designed for students grades K-12 and beyond.
-Through their curriculum and services they are teaching students about disability awareness, growing knowledge and comfort with the topic of disability; helping students better understand themselves through understanding their learning style, their own IEP and how to participate in their own IEP meetings; hands on activities to understand all topics related to their own transition planning; what life will be like after high school, how to apply for college; as well as assisting students with job exploration, job shadows, learning about postsecondary education opportunities and more!
-RAMP has seen when the full continuum of services (or even portions) is implemented and engaged by a school district/community, the outcomes are positive for all students!
-They also will share innovative ways to maintain sustainability of the programs.
+RAMP runs a full continuum of youth services designed for students grades K-12 and beyond.
+Through curriculum and services they teach students about disability awareness, help students better understand themselves, their IEP and how to participate in their meetings.
+The utilize hands on activities to understand transition plan; what life will be like after high school, how to apply for college, job exploration, job shadows, and more.
+They will also share innovative ways to maintain sustainability of the programs.

 Pearl: Building a Sustainable Nursing Facility Transition (NFT) Program

 This main objective of this session is to share the process Michigan used to re-build a Nursing Facility Transition program inclusive of a sustainable payor source, strategic partnerships, consumer input and coordinated staff development.